Table of Contents

 Definition of Cyanosis

-Cyanosis is the bluish discoloration of the skin, mucous membrane and nail bed usually owing to atleast 5 gm/dl of reduced hemoglobin/deoxyhemoglobin or abnormal hemoglobin derivatives (eg. methemoglobin, sulfhemoglobin, etc.) in the capillary blood perfusing the area.
+Cyanosis is the bluish discoloration of the skin, mucous membrane and nail bed usually owing to atleast 5 gm/dl of reduced hemoglobin/deoxyhemoglobin or abnormal hemoglobin derivatives (eg. methemoglobin, sulfhemoglobin, etc.) circulating within the superficial dermal capillaries and subpapillary venous plexus (not, as commonly taught, the deeper arteries and veins).
 Normally, cyanosis is evident when the Oxygen saturation (SaO2) is < 85%.
 However, in a neonate cyanosis is observed when the oxygen saturation is < 70% (at lower oxygen saturation due to higher hematocrit level in neonates).

 Types of Cyanosis and Difference between them